mridulrb/Integrating-Watson-Assistant-with-Whatsapp/README.md

 # Integrating IBM Watson Assistant with WhatsApp

 Chatbots are everywhere these days, and most businesses aim to use them to increase productivity and provide a better customer experience.
-In this tutorial, my colleague Mridul Bhandari and I, Khalil Faraj will demonstrate how to extend a Watson Assistant chatbot's capabilities by connecting it to WhatsApp using Twilio.
+In this tutorial, we will demonstrate how to extend a Watson Assistant chatbot's capabilities by connecting it to WhatsApp using Twilio.
 We will be using Twilio's sandbox to show how this integration works.

 **Prerequisites**
 - [IBM Cloud Account]()